kosshi-net/scuep/README.md

 # SCUEP - Simple CUE Player
 A simple terminal music player for GNU/Linux.

+## This branch is depricated
+Complete rewrite and redesign is (slowly) happening in branch ffsql.
+Once it reaches feature-parity with Master, this will be replaced and a first release scheduled soon™ after.

+The player in this branch is perfectly funcional even if little unpolished.
+However the codebase has outgrown itself.

 ## Still very much WORK IN PROGRESS!

 Features: